 The reports for PayPal Here customer service are still mixed: most negative ratings deals with how PayPal responds to account limitation issues and frozen accounts.

 PayPal adheres to PCI DSS and provides secure transactions with the help of the encrypted PayPal Here card reader and end-to-end encrypted transactions.
 It also monitors every transaction 24/7 to prevent fraud.

 It is worth noting an important aspect of PayPal Here transactions: to get paid, customers need to sign transactions greater than $25, which will be helpful in defending the business owner in the event of unauthorized transaction claims.

 Also, you as a business owner cannot retain, track, monitor or store user data unless you have received the express consent of the customer to store card data.
 If you do not have such consent, all card data must be completely removed from your system within 24 hours of receiving authorization.
 PayPal may contact your customers if it is investigating potential fraud.

-PayPal Here is available for every individual, business, or non-profit with a valid email address, but it does require some additional information such as business name, address, city, phone, type of business, category, estimated monthly sales, and (optionally) a tax ID.
+PayPal Here is available for every individual, business or non-profit with a valid email address, but it does require some additional information such as business name, address, city, phone, type of business, category, estimated monthly sales and a tax ID.